StefanoPagani/LocalROM/README.md

 Examples
 -------

-### FOM
+* **FOM**:

-Numerical approximation of the parametrized Fitzhugh- Nagumo membrane model for an instance of the parameter epsilon.
+numerical approximation of the parametrized Fitzhugh-Nagumo membrane model for an instance of the parameter epsilon.

-### ROMGlobalConvergence
+* **GlobalROMConvergence**:

-Mean relative error convergence analysis with respect to the number of POD basis functions for the global reduced-order model.
+mean relative error convergence analysis with respect to the number of POD basis functions for the global reduced-order model.

-### ROMHyperred
+* **GlobalROMHyperred**:

-Mean relative error convergence analysis with respect to the number of POD basis functions for the global hyperreduced model.
+mean relative error convergence analysis with respect to the number of POD basis functions for the global hyperreduced model.

-### ROMkmeans
+* **LocalROM**:

-Mean relative error convergence analysis with respect to the number of POD basis functions for the local reduced-order models (time-, parameter- and state-based).
+mean relative error convergence analysis with respect to the number of POD basis functions for the local reduced-order models (time-, parameter- and state-based).

-### ROMkmeansHyperRed
+* **LocalROMHyperred**:

-Mean relative error convergence analysis with respect to the number of POD basis functions for the local hyperreduced models (time-, parameter- and state-based).
+mean relative error convergence analysis with respect to the number of POD basis functions for the local hyperreduced models (time-, parameter- and state-based).

 License